bbrownekianda/docs/content/docs/getting-started/logging-in/_index.md

 typora-root-url: ..\..\..\..\static
 ---

 If your organisation already has a login, go to your given Kianda login page.
-If not, sign up for a free trial by going to https://portal.kianda.com/public/signup.
 You will be prompted to confirm your email address and then you can log in.
 The Kianda platform runs in the cloud, so you only need a web browser to use it and can use any mobile device to log in.

 When you log in, you will have access to the Kianda **workspace** where you can build end-to-end business processes, connect to data sources and view the results in real-time data dashboards.